 Heat the coconut cream carefully over medium-low heat, whisking constantly to get rid of the lumps.
 When it’s warm and uniform, whisk in the 1-2 teaspoons of gelatin and keep whisking to make sure no lumps form.
 You don’t want lumpy yogurt!
 Then whisk in 1 tsp of honey (see notes, below).
 Remove from heat and let it cool.

-Once cooled, whisk in the full probiotic sachet and mix thoroughly.
+Once cooled, whisk in 1 tsp of probiotic powder and mix thoroughly.
 Don’t do this if the coconut milk is hot, or the heat will kill the probiotic.
-It comes in a little pouch, like this.

 Transfer to jars.
 I used 2 Ball jars.
 It will grow a bit as it ferments.
 Screw on the lids, then transfer to a cold oven with only the pilot light on.
 This will incubate the yogurt enough to ferment but not hot enough to kill the beneficial bacteria.
 You basically want it to incubate at 100-110 degrees.